Skip Breadcrumb Links

 Your landlord can evict you from your home if they have legal reason to do so.
 What constitutes legal reason is set out by the Residential Tenancies Act of Ontario.

-You can be evicted for breaking the landlord/tenant agreement and not doing what is expected or for unacceptable behaviour.
-It can also involve having guests that are not complying with the tenant/landlord rules.
+You can be evicted for breaking the landlord/tenant agreement, not doing what is expected, or for unacceptable behaviour.
+It can also involve having guests who do not comply with the tenant/landlord rules.

 These are some of the top reasons that can get you evicted: